-Many of the costs associated with buying a house are associated with getting the loan.
-At Statewide Funding, we have extensive experience in mortgage lending, so we can compile a comprehensive list of mortgage-related closing costs in your "Good Faith Estimate".
+As you'll see below, many of the buyer's closing costs are related to the costs of originating the loan.
+At Statewide Funding, we are highly experienced in mortgage lending, so we can provide you with a comprehensive report on costs related to your mortgage in your "Good Faith Estimate".

 Standard Closing Costs

-Appraisal Costs Getting Your Credit Report Interest Payment Escrow Account Various TaxesLoan Origination Fee Points — lower your interest rate (optional)
+Appraisal Fee Credit Report Up-front Interest Payment Escrow Fees TaxesLoan Origination Fee Points — These are costs you pay up-front to lower your interest rate (optional)

-Title Insurance Flood or Earthquake Insurance if applicablePrivate Mortgage Insurance (PMI)
+Flood or Quake Insurance if applicablePrivate Mortgage Insurance (PMI) Title Insurance

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.